Are you doing a plumbing project?

 3. Do a Little Research

-Instead, try using baking soda and vinegar to create a strong fizzing effect that can help break up clogs and clear gunk from drains.
-Follow it with boiling water to clean the pipes even more thoroughly.
+Instead, try baking soda and vinegar for a fizzing reaction that can loosen gunk.
+Follow with hot water to help flush the drain.

 5. Take Care of Your Garbage Disposal